 Step 5: Add Value On A Regular Basis

 Readers are now signing up for your fancy new email list.
 Excellent!
-Now
+Now… we actually need to email them on a regular basis.

 Here’s some good news: Your emails don’t need to be complicated.
 In a past episode of the Social Media Marketing podcast, Social Media Examiner founder Michael Stelzner noted that when the company tested many different email formats with their list of over 500,000 subscribers, the simplest emails actually performed the best.
 Fancy graphics aren’t necessary in email marketing if your newsletter content itself is solid.